Mossimo Giannulli

-Mossimo Giannulli (born Massimo Giannulli; June 4, 1963) is an American fashion designer who founded Mossimo, a mid-range clothing company, in 1986.
-In March 2019, Giannulli and his wife, actress Lori Loughlin, were charged and arrested in connection with the college admissions bribery scandal.
-Both agreed to plead guilty to the relevant charges and were sentenced to jail time and a fine in August 2020.
-Giannulli served a five-month prison sentence from November 2020 until April 2021, while his wife served a two-month prison sentence, from October 2020 to December 2020.
+Mossimo Giannulli (born Massimo Giannulli, June 4, 1963) is an American fashion designer who founded Mossimo, a mid-range clothing company, in 1986; Giannulli sold this company to Iconix Brand Group in 2006, exactly twenty years after it was founded.

 Early life

-Giannulli was born Massimo Giannulli on June 4, 1963 in Los Angeles to parents of Italian descent, Gene, an architect, and Nancy Giannulli, a homemaker.
+Giannulli was born Massimo Giannulli on June 4, 1963, in Los Angeles to parents of Italian descent, Gene, an architect, and Nancy Giannulli, a homemaker.
 He was raised in Encino, California.
 In the first grade, he changed his first name to Mossimo at the suggestion of a teacher who insisted it was easier to pronounce.

 According to some sources, after graduating from high school, he studied business and architecture at the University of Southern California for three years before dropping out in 1987; in the wake of the college entrance scandal in which Giannulli was involved, however, CNN reported that Giannulli tricked his father into giving him money for tuition (which he used to fund his t-shirt business) and falsified report cards, with his actual education at the university consisting only of attending "USC during the spring semester in 1984, but not as a fully matriculated student.
 He was enrolled in the College of Continuing Education, a non-degree program open to anyone 'with no formal admission requirements'"; he lived at the Beta Theta Pi fraternity house, however, which according to a fraternity spokesman was due to the fact that "having non-matriculating students associate with the fraternity would not have been uncommon."